teleport-network/teleport-documents/intro/README.md

 ![avatar](./rcc-with-transfer.svg)

-Step 1: User initiates a transaction to dApp
+Step 1: User invokes the cross-chain method of dApp proxy

-Instead of interfacing directly with the existing dApp smart contracts, a user now interacts (mark A) with a new dApp proxy contract to express their intention of cross-chain logic execution.
-This dApp proxy becomes part of the overall dApp business logic and may interact with existing smart contracts on the source chain.
-This is usually the only transaction that a user sends to interact with this inter-chain dApp.
+The cross-chain dApp proxy is deployed on source chain by the developers for their dApp on destination chain.
+The user now interacts with the proxy to initiate the cross-chain transaction.

 Step 2: dApp proxy invokes XIBC multi-call contract